The Legacy of Mollymauk – The Mighty Nein

 As part of my May 4th plan, I mentioned how I wanted to finish watching Star Wars Rebels.
 I’m halfway through the show as I finished season #2 last weekend.
 I love Rebels and have quickly grown attached to the characters, Lothal, and seeing them succeed against the Empire.
 Chopper is one of my favorite droids in Star Wars.
 I wanted to share a few of my favorite moments from the series thus far.
 There will be slight spoilers for both season #1 and season #2 of Rebels.

 Let’s start with Chopper because why not?
 Chopper is murderous, chaotic, and sassy.
-While most droids I would argue are Lawful Good, I’d rate Chopper Neutral Good or Chaotic Good.
+While most droids, I would argue, are Lawful Good, I’d rate Chopper Neutral Good or Chaotic Good.
 Chopper has killed people and will defend his friends.
 I think Chopper serves as a good contrast and adds something different to the other droids in Star Wars.
-In the episode The Forgotten Droid, Chopper is separated from the rest of the group after seeing a replacement for one of his legs.
+In the episode “The Forgotten Droid”, Chopper is separated from the rest of the group after seeing a replacement for one of his legs.
 He ends up being sequestered on a ship where he meets AP-5.
 AP-5 originally wanted to turn Chopper into the Empire, but they became friends.
-At the end of the episode, AP-5 is injured by an Imperial officer leading to a touching moment between AP-5 and Chopper.
-Don’t mind me getting emotional in a children’s Star Wars series.
+At the end of the episode, AP-5 is injured by an Imperial officer, leading to a touching moment between AP-5 and Chopper.
+Don’t mind me getting emotional in a Star Wars series.
 This episode was great to watch because it shows how Chopper can survive on his own and how he has empathy for others.

 While I spent a whole paragraph talking about Chopper, I think the other characters are interesting.
 There’s Kanan, a former Jedi whose master was killed in Order 66.
-Hera, a fighter pilot from Ryloth, joined the Rebellion which caused tension with her father who was focused on freeing Ryloth.
+Hera, a fighter pilot from Ryloth, joined the Rebellion, which caused tension with her father, who was focused on freeing Ryloth.
 Sabine Wren, a former Mandalorian who always seems to have more than enough explosives on her person.
 Zeb, a Lasat guard who was recruited by the rebellion.
 Finally, there’s Ezra, who joins the team in the pilot episode as he tries to steal from them while on Lothal.
 All the characters have their moments to shine in the various episodes.

 The last thing I wanted to touch on was Ahsoka’s appearance in the show.
-I knew Ahsoka was in Rebels, but I didn’t realize how big of a role she would play.
+I knew Ahsoka was in Rebels, but I didn’t realize how big a role she would play.
 I finished watching the episode where Ahsoka realizes Vader is Anakin.
 How heartbreaking!
 Ahsoka was going to find out one way or another, but it doesn’t make the moment any less devastating.
-In the last two episodes of season #2 when Ahsoka, Kanan, and Ezra are looking for the Sith Holocron, I think those two episodes were arguably the best episodes of the series to date.
+In the last two episodes of season #2, when Ahsoka, Kanan, and Ezra are looking for the Sith Holocron, I think those two episodes were arguably the best episodes of the series to date.
 The fact that Maul reappears, uses Ezra, and blinds Kanan, wtf!!!
-I can’t believe none of that was spoiled for me and I’m glad it wasn’t.
+I can’t believe none of that was spoiled for me, and I’m glad it wasn’t.
 It still came as a shock.
-Ahsoka and Maul have such a fascinating dynamic and I didn’t realize they would be reunited on the show.
+Ahsoka and Maul have such a fascinating dynamic, and I didn’t realize they would be reunited on the show.

-Star Wars Rebels has been fun to watch and I’m intrigued as to how the rest of the series will progress and add to Star Wars lore.
+Star Wars Rebels has been fun to watch, and I’m intrigued as to how the rest of the series will progress and add to Star Wars lore.

 May the 4th Be With You – 2024 Plan

 It’s that time of year again!
 For the past two weeks, I have contemplated what types of Star Wars content I want to prioritize throughout the month.
-May the 4th is on Saturday this year which is pretty special.
-May the 4th will also be Free Comic Book Day and the last time this happened was in 2019.
+May the 4th is on Saturday this year, which is pretty special.
+May 4th will also be Free Comic Book Day, and the last time this happened was in 2019.
 I remember this so well because that’s when my husband proposed.
 I always look forward to May and diving into all the Star Wars content I have time for.
 I wanted to share what books I will be reading, the shows I will watch, and the video games I will play throughout the month.

 Books and Comics